act-rules/act-rules.github.io/pages/algorithms/visible-on-the-page.md

 ---
-title: Visible to the Page.
+title: Visible on the Page.
 ---

 Elements should be visible on the page, and also meet the requirements for color contrast and visibility when focused.
 For more details, check out: